Harmony in Diversity

 Senior students are provided with opportunities to access work experience or placement in environments covering a wide range of individualised support options.
 The site has positive and strong relationships with service providers in the Fleurieu region.
-We aim to strengthen our connections with the local community to ensure that our students move on to a post school option that is appropriate for them.
+We aim to strengthen our connections with the local community to ensure that our students move on to a post school option that will bring them success.

 Wellbeing for Learning:

 Educators are currently experiencing a revolution in our understanding about the neurology of learning.
 We understand that our students first and foremost, require a safe environment in which to learn.
 As VHHS staff develop a shared understanding of Interoception and its positive effect on student learning, we explicitly teach these and other mindfulness techniques that are designed to support students’ ability to self regulate their behaviour and emotions.

 The SESS will be undertaking construction of a new Sensory Garden in the near future that will comprise at least two spaces in which students can engage in interoception.
 The design of the new space allows for maximum opportunity for age appropriate self regulation.